Psalm 34 – Praise from the Cave

 To cut off the remembrance of them from the earth.

 a.
 The eyes of the LORD are on the righteous: David continued to instruct his men, teaching them about the watchful eye and attentive ear of God upon His people.
-This was another aspect of reward to those who do lived the obedience described in Psalm 34:13-14.
+This was another aspect of the reward for those who lived the obedience described in Psalm 34:13-14.

 b.
-The face of the LORD is against those who do evil: It was important for David’s men to also know that – particularly under the Old Covenant – there were not only blessings on obedience, but curses upon disobedience.
+The face of the LORD is against those who do evil: It was important for David’s men to also know that – particularly under the Old Covenant – there were not only blessings for obedience, but curses for disobedience.
 Those stuck in their evil and rebellion could find their remembrance gone from the earth.

 3. (17-18) God, the helper of the humble.

 The righteous cry out, and the LORD hears,

 And delivers them out of all their troubles.